instruct-br/puppet-sentry/README.md

 ## Limitations

-- After installing and configuring Sentry using this module, you will still need to run the `sentry createuser` command to create your user.
+- Sentry's user is not created automatically, after installing and configuring Sentry using this module you will still need to run the `sentry createuser` command to create it.

 - This module was tested only in CentOS 7.

 ## Development